calebelgut/spotify-lstm/README.md

 **When not Grid-Searching**:

-Step One: Create the Classifier--as an option before this step you can choose to manually tune your model--and attach the appropriate hyperparameters.
+**Step One**: Create the Classifier--as an option before this step you can choose to manually tune your model--and attach the appropriate hyperparameters.

-Step Two: Fit the model to the training data
+**Step Two**: Fit the model to the training data

-Step Three: Create a variable called "y_pred" which uses your new fit model to predict on the X_test data
+**Step Three**: Create a variable called "y_pred" which uses your new fit model to predict on the X_test data

-Step Four: Create and print a confusion matrix and a classification report.
+**Step Four**: Create and print a confusion matrix and a classification report.

 - The confusion matrix shows you how many correct positive & negatives as well as how many false positives and negatives your model acquired.

-Step Five: Calculate the AUC
+**Step Five**: Calculate the AUC

 - The AUC is the measure of the ability of a classifier to distinguish between classes and is used as a summary of the ROC curve
   - The ROC curve shows the trade-off between sensitivity (or True Positive Rate) and specificity (1 – False Positive Rate).
 Classifiers that give curves closer to the top-left corner indicate a better performance.
   - Because the ROC does not depend on the distribution of classes, it is very helpful with a class imbalance problem.
 Because there are far more unpopular songs than popular songs in our dataframe, the ROC & AUC will be incredibly helpful in aiding me in choosing the best models for classification purposes.

-Step Six: Report Important Values & Repeat
+**Step Six**: Report Important Values & Repeat
 - The most important values for us when evaluating our models are:
-  - F1: The balance between Recall & Precision
+  - **F1**: The balance between Recall & Precision
-  - Recall: The number of relevant items retrieved by a search divided by the total number of existing relevant items.
+  - **Recall**: The number of relevant items retrieved by a search divided by the total number of existing relevant items.
-  - Precision: The number of relevant items retrieved by a search divided by the total number of items retrieved by that search.
+  - **Precision**: The number of relevant items retrieved by a search divided by the total number of items retrieved by that search.
-  - AUC: Already explained.
+  - **AUC**: Already explained.
-- A higher recall means we are going to assume that more tracks will turn up positive for popularity.
-This gives us a higher rate of false positives.
+- A higher recall means we are going to assume that *more tracks will turn up positive for popularity*.
+This gives us a higher rate of *false positives*.
 This may lead our business associates to invest in the wrong features and, ultimately, the wrong artists which could cause a long-term loss for them.
-- On the other hand, a higher precision means our model's threshold for what it will consider a prediction of popularity will be higher.
-This gives us a higher rate of false negatives as some songs with feature prevalence that would accurately predict popularity may not be noted as such by the model.
+- On the other hand, a *higher precision means our model's threshold for what it will consider a prediction of popularity will be higher*.
+This gives us a higher rate of *false negatives* as some songs with feature prevalence that would accurately predict popularity may not be noted as such by the model.
 This may result in an increased amount of frustrated & annoyed artists however it does not put the record label in danger of losing money.
 A high precision is what we will aim for--this will be particularly effective for those executives who are looking to take less risk.

 ## Visualizing the Best Models: